mantidproject/mantid/docs/source/interfaces/isis_sans/ISIS SANS.rst

 =========

 This interface is used to reduce ISIS SANS data for SANS2D, LOQ, LARMOR and ZOOM.

-The interface in *Interfaces → SANS → ISIS SANS*.
+It can be accessed from Mantid Workbench in *Interfaces → SANS → ISIS SANS*.

 .. toctree::
    :hidden: